-To date, the Company has largely financed its activities by the private placement of equity securities, and in 2019 it sold a royalty interest in CDS to Royal Gold to fund its development.
-The following describes the material recent financing activities.
+To date, the Company has largely financed its activities by the private placement of equity securities.
+In 2019 a royalty interest in CDS was sold to Royal Gold to fund its development.
+The following describes the recent material financing activities.